chris-hildebrandt/LearnAndCode-2.3/Course-Materials/Weekly-Modules/week-11-single-responsibility.md

 - **Step 0:** Use SRP Smell Detector to identify violations (see Section 11 below) - 15 min
 - **Step 1:** Extract `TaskMapper` first (isolated, no side effects) - 30 min
 - **Step 2:** Extract `TaskBusinessRules` second (depends on entities) - 30 min

+Additional (optional) step:

+- Add `ITaskBusinessRules` interface

+   - Rationale: to keep business-rule dependencies mockable and aligned with full interface-based DI across the codebase, optionally extract an interface `ITaskBusinessRules` and update DI registration.
+This is a lightweight addition to Week 11 and will make later TDD and mocking (Week 17) simpler.
+   - Files to Modify: create `TaskFlowAPI/Services/Tasks/Rules/ITaskBusinessRules.cs` and update `TaskFlowAPI/Services/Tasks/Rules/TaskBusinessRules.cs` to implement the interface; register in `Program.cs`.
 - **Step 3:** Verify FluentValidation validators work via DI (no extraction needed) - 10 min
 - Update DI registrations and verify no behavior change